Vadym Troyan

-Vadym Anatoliyovych Troyan (Вади́м Анато́лійович Троя́н; born 12 September 1979) is a former Ukrainian government official and military leader.
-He was the chief of police for the Kyiv Oblast from 2014 to 2021.
-He was formerly the deputy commander of the Azov Battalion with the rank of colonel.
+Vadym Anatoliyovych Troyan (Вади́м Анато́лійович Троя́н; born 12 September 1979) is a Ukrainian former government official and military leader.
+He was the chief of police for the Kyiv Oblast from 2014 to 2021, and formerly the deputy commander of the Azov Battalion with the rank of colonel.

 Biography

 Troyan was born on 12 September 1979 in a village Orilka, Lozova Raion, Kharkiv Oblast, Ukrainian SSR.

 In 2000 he graduated in law from Kharkiv National University.

 Until 2003 he served as an investigator at the Lozova district police station in Kharkiv Oblast.

 Since the beginning of the military operation in the Eastern region of Ukraine he defended the independence and the territorial integrity of Ukraine as deputy commander of the Azov Battalion, a far right all-volunteer infantry military unit which is accused of supporting neo-Nazi ideology.

 He has been awarded the Order of Bohdan Khmelnytsky of the 3rd degree, as well as the personal award weapon and extraordinary special ranks.
 The Mariupol City Council has awarded him the title "Honorary citizen of Mariupol".

 May 2014 – September 2014 – the deputy battalion commander of "Azov" at the Ministry of Interior of Ukraine in the Kyiv region.

 In November 2014 he was appointed to the post of police chief of the Kyiv Oblast by Minister of the Interior Arsen Avakov, a move that was strongly criticized by Ukraine's chief rabbi Yaakov Bleich, the Kharkiv Human Rights Protection Group and the Simon Wiesenthal Center; these groups, however, recognized that there is no specific evidence pointing to anti-Semitic views on the part of Troyan.
 Troyan denied connections to far-right ideologies.